daavethedev/brighthr-android/README.md

 that needs to be fixed or improved.
 2. Pick 2 or 3 of these issues and implement fixes / improvements.
     - Feel free to refactor and change the architecture of the code
-    - You are welcome to add / change 3rd party libraries but you shouldn't need to
+    - You can add 3rd party libraries, but shouldn't need to (be prepared to explain your choices)
+3. Implement a simple post detail screen
-3. We would like to see one example of a *Unit* test and one example of an *Instrumented test*
+4. We would like to see
+      a) an example of a *Unit* test
+      b) an example of an *Instrumented test*
-4. Add additional comments (either inline or in a separate file) to outline what further improvements you might make if you had a few days to work on the code.
+5. Add additional comments (either inline or in a separate file) to outline what further improvements you might make if you had a few days to work on the code.

 ## The API